anthonyrisinger/cga/9/cga+12.md

 * **Full Migration**: Only for new systems with strong architectural benefits
 * **Gradual Adoption**: Recommended for most scenarios, allows learning and measurement

-This decision framework reflects hard-won experience from production deployments.
+This decision framework reflects the logical conclusions of rigorous engineering analysis.
 It acknowledges that GA is a powerful but specialized tool, excellent for certain problems but inappropriate for many others.

 #### Integration with Existing Systems